-- Be a Principal Investigator (PI) who holds a contract of sufficient duration with an eligible HEI or RPO to carry out the proposed research from the project start date until project end. - Have been awarded their doctoral degree no later than 31st May 2020.
-For this condition, the date of graduation (conferral) should be taken into account. - Note: If currently funded under an IRC PI-led award, their existing award must finish in 2022.
+• Be a Principal Investigator (PI) who holds a contract of sufficient duration with an eligible HEI or RPO to carry out the proposed research from the project start date until project end.

+- Have been awarded their doctoral degree no later than 31st May 2022.
+For this condition, the date of graduation (conferral) should be taken into account. - Note: If currently funded under an IRC PI-led award, the applicant's existing award must finish by the project start date in 2024.